Jaquarh/PDOEasy/README.md

 # Please Note

-By default, [PDO::ATTR_EMULATE_PREPARES](http://php.net/manual/en/pdo.setattribute.php) is set to FALSE which may cause vulnerabilities in your web application.
+By default, [PDO::ATTR_EMULATE_PREPARES](http://php.net/manual/en/pdo.setattribute.php) is set to true which may cause vulnerabilities in your web application.
 Open the DriverContainer.php file and search for `PDO::ATTR_EMULATE_PREPARES`.
 Set it to false if not needed.

 Continue to read on documentation: